 I will breathe.
 I will think of solutions.
 I will not let my worry control me.
 I will not let my stress level break me.
 I will simply breathe.
 And it will be okay.

 With the end of the year being right around the corner, I started seriously thinking about my finances, goals, and where I have to go in the future.
-Last few years, I have been focusing on creating memories, enjoying my youth, and experiencing life in all its forms… I finished school, focused on my health, got into real estate, and traveled; I find it’s the perfect time to settle down a bit and start a new chapter.
+Last few years, I have been focusing on creating memories, enjoying my youth, and experiencing life in all its forms… I finished school and took care of my student loans, focused on my health, got into real estate, and traveled; I find it’s the perfect time to settle down a bit and start a new chapter.
 I would call this chapter: How can I reach financial freedom in 1 year without completely cutting myself out from the life I have built for myself?

 With such a short time to achieve this goal of being financially free, we have to be very strategic about what we will focus on.
 Also, ultimately, I want to be happy and content with what I have and be able to share that with the people I hold dear to my heart.
 The following list is in no particular order, and you can pick and choose which habit you want to implement in your routine.
 You can even adapt it to your own personal goals and needs.